Sometimes the cause is not known. Some common causes are:

 - Staring, or a dazed look

-- Jerking movements of the limbs and/or body (convulsions)
+- Jerking motions of the limbs or body

 - Eyes rolling back in the head